 Leg ulcers are different from typical wounds.
 They’re hard to heal, quick to spread, and put you at risk for serious infections.
-The experienced physicians at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, and Valparaiso, Indiana, provide comprehensive care for leg ulcers, treating the underlying cause of the ulcer, while providing exceptional wound care that promotes healing.
+The experienced physicians at Centers for Pain Control and Vein Care in Hobart, LaPorte, Merrillville, Munster, and Valparaiso, Indiana, provide comprehensive care for leg ulcers, treating the underlying cause of the ulcer, while providing exceptional wound care that promotes healing.
 Don’t wait to get help for a leg ulcer.
 At the first sign of an open wound, call the nearest office or schedule an appointment online.

 A leg ulcer is an open wound that develops on your lower leg, often around your ankle.
 These wounds are slow healing.
 Unlike other wounds or ulcers, they can take nine months or longer to heal.
 Sometimes they don’t heal, or they heal and recur again.